oddrealm/modding/README.md

        'visuals_item_iron_shovel_two_hand'
        'accessory_item_shovel_two_hand'
     NOTE: There are lots of other data objects (too many for the scope of this tutorial) you can create that items use, but these are four to get an item started and in-game.
-    There are two methods for creating new objects and use whichever works best for you:
+    There are two methods for creating new objects; use whichever works best for you:
     a.
 In the Project window, find a similar data object, select it, and press ctrl+d to duplicate it.
        For example, duplicate 'item_iron_tongs_one_hand', and rename it to 'item_iron_shovel_two_hand'.
     b.
-In the Project window, Right-click the data folder (for example, Items) in Resources_moved, and create a new scriptable object.
+In the Project window, right-click the data folder (for example, Items) in Resources_moved, and create a new scriptable object.
        Create>Scriptable Objects>Items.
        Rename the new object to 'item_iron_shovel_two_hand'.
     NOTE: You can rename the new object anything.